dbortoluzzi/mpai-aif-v1/README.rst

 •	Implements only MPAI Events (High Priority events)

-•	Implements a message store according to the MPAI-AIF 1.0 spec
+•	Implements messages and a message store according to the MPAI-AIF 1.0 spec

 •	Implements great part the MPAI APIs in the form of libraries